 - Diseases such as toxoplasmosis, which is carried by cats

-Ongoing community concerns about the Western Ringtail Possum in the Busselton area led to the initiation of the Peppies for Possums program and associated campaigns.
-We work to protect the habitat of the Western Ringtail Possum through population surveys, weed control, site preparation and planting of Peppermint trees in priority areas, and awareness raising in schools and the wider community.
+Ongoing community concerns about the western ringtail possum in the Busselton area led to the initiation of the Peppies for Possums program and associated campaigns.
+We work to protect critical habitat through population surveys, weed control, site preparation and planting of peppermint trees in priority areas, and awareness raising in schools and the wider community.